juji/localog/README.md

 // closing the localog connection close()

-// this will also closes the connection process.exit()
+// this will also close the connection process.exit()
 ```